myobie/nathanherald.com/content/writing/scammer.md

 Is my site confusing?
 Is it unclear that I am a real person, and I just post links to things I think are cool?
 I mean the domain is my name…

+I guess not everyone knows that “links” means links to other places… maybe I should go and add “to other places” or “I promise I am not claiming I made this it’s just a link” to every link?

 In the moment, I feel more wary of posting any more links at all here.
 I’m sure I’ll get over it by the end of today.

 Super weird email to get tho, for sure… I gotta shake it off and get back to work.